 Resource Provision Curriculum

-Essex Primary School has worked hard to create a scheme of work that supports, stimulates and challenges the ASD children in our care.
-Throughout the RP curriculum, pupils are encouraged to make choices, develop use of communication aids, and practice such social skills as group interaction and turn-taking.
+Essex Primary School has worked hard to create a curriculum that supports, stimulates and challenges the children with ASD in our care.
+Throughout the RP curriculum, pupils are encouraged to:

 We understand that each child has different needs, and these are taken into account when planning for their curriculum.
-However, all children attend teacher-led sessions, participate in lessons in their mainstream class, and take part in assemblies and performances as far as they are able.
+All children attend teacher-led sessions, participate in lessons in their mainstream class, and take part in assemblies and performances as far as they are able.

-The aim of Life Skills sessions is to develop pupils’ independence in daily life activities, such as brushing teeth, face washing, combing/brushing hair, and receiving hand or foot massages to aid relaxation.
+The aim of Life Skills sessions is to develop pupils’ independence in daily life activities, such as brushing teeth, face washing, combing/brushing hair, toileting, eating and crossing the road safely.
 We also role-play shopping trips to practise the exchange of money for goods.

 In these sessions, pupils are made aware of hygiene routines.
 They wash their hands before beginning food preparation, which leads on to such skills as cutting, peeling, mixing and rolling.
 Our pupils enjoy eating the food they prepare: because of this, we make sure we work with a range of different tastes and textures.
 Finally, at the end of each session, pupils help with tidying up by washing dishes and cleaning tables.